fwenzel/fredericiana/site/_posts/2013-03-09-green-incentives.md

 ![Food carts in Portland, Oregon](/media/2013/foodcarts.jpg)

 However, this program even provides a **counter-incentive**, financially.
-You pay 12 dollars a year, then you receive a token that you exchange for a recyclable box, which after lunch, you drop off at a collection point where you get another token back.
+You pay 12 dollars a year, then you receive a token that you exchange for a reusable box, which after lunch, you drop off at a collection point where you get another token back.
 The detour to a dropoff location (unless your employer provides one) is added opportunity cost, a lost token or misplaced box sets you back another $12.
-Meanwhile, regular recyclable containers remain "free" (included in the sale price).
+Meanwhile, regular containers remain "free" (included in the sale price).

 Ironically, there *is* a financial incentive for the *food cart owners* to participate: They receive $2 for every subscription sold.
 However, they do not at the same time agree to extend any incentive (like a discount) to the customer, or alternatively starting to charge, even only 10 cents, for their regular food containers.